 Cisco AnyConnect VPN Client Arbitrary Program Execution Vulnerability

 Cisco's AnyConnect VPN solution provides remote access to customers via the Web browser.
-This is accomplished through the use of a Java applet.
-The applet itself is provided by the server upon connecting.
+This is accomplished through the use of an ActiveX control.
+The control itself is provided by the server upon connecting.
 Cisco states that AnyConnect VPN supports all Adaptive Security Appliance (ASA) models.
 For more information, visit the following URL.

-Remote exploitation of a design error vulnerability within Cisco Systems Inc's AnyConnect VPN Java client allows attackers to execute arbitrary code with the privileges of the targeted user.
+Remote exploitation of a design error within Cisco Systems Inc's AnyConnect VPN client allows attackers to execute arbitrary code with the privileges of a user running Internet Explorer.

-The Java applet is used to install the VPN client.
-Once it is instantiated, it will attempt to download two files from the site specified in the "url" property.
+This ActiveX control is used to install the VPN client.
+Once it is instantiated, it will attempt to download two files from the site supported in the "url" property.
 As such, an attacker can craft a page such that the control will download an executable of their choosing.

 One of the files will be executed upon the successful completion of the download.
 This allows an attacker to execute an arbitrary executable on the user's system.